What is a patent?

 What occurs in a Patent Consultation and what are the costs?

 - We offer an initial one-hour legal consultation at a reduced, flat-rate of $200.
 During this time, we will discuss the patent process from start to finish.
 Depending on your interests, we can provide information on U.S. and foreign patent protection, whether your invention is novel or how to go about making that determination, trademarks, branding strategy, commercial viability, manufacturing, sales, license agreements.
-In addition, you are able to ask questions about the patent process, seek advise on your invention or any preliminary materials that you may have at this point, or similar inventions that you have come across.
+In addition, you are able to ask questions about the patent process, seek advice on your invention or any preliminary materials that you may have at this point, or similar inventions that you have come across.

 What can be patented?